Living-with-machines/nnanno/README.md

 nnanno doesn't to provide an end-to-end to end 'pipeline' for using machine learning with the Newspaper Navigator data.
 Instead it is a minimal collection of code that *may* help you if you want to work with the Newspaper Navigator data.

 There are three particular areas where nnanno tries to help a little:
-- sampling from the full Newspaper Navigator data
+- sampling subsets from the full Newspaper Navigator data
 - annotating this sample with additional labels using [label studio](https://labelstud.io)
 - inference (experimental 😬) running inference i.e making new predictions with a machine learning model on the newspaper navigator dataset using IIIF.